vahidalvandi/v2ray-docker-compose/README.md

 Step 2: Setup Bridge Server

 1. Install Docker and Docker-compose.
-1. Copy the `v2ray-bridge-server` directory into the bridge server.
+1. Copy the `v2ray-bridge-server` and `utils` directories into the bridge server.
 1. Run ```./utils/bbr.sh``` to speed up server network.
 1. Replace the following variables in `v2ray/config/config.json` with appropriate values.
     * `<SHADOWSOCKS-PASSWORD>`: A password for Shadowsocks users like `FR33DoM`.